nickyhajal/world-domination-summit/_content/connect.md

 <p>WDS Connect tickets includes all of the following:</p>

-*Access to the WDS App, which allows attendees to meet virtually and plan in-person meetups *Entrance to one Academy, selected on a first-come, first-served basis *Entrance to the Closing Party on Sunday night *Invitations to more than a dozen featured activities from Tuesday through Friday
+* Access to the WDS App, which allows attendees to meet virtually and plan in-person meetups
+* Entrance to one Academy, selected on a first-come, first-served basis
+* Entrance to the Closing Party on Sunday night
+* Invitations to more than a dozen featured activities from Tuesday through Friday

-<p>WDS Connect tickets *do not* include:
+<p>WDS Connect tickets *do not* include:</p>

-*Entrance to the Friday night Opening Party
+* Entrance to the Friday night Opening Party
-*Theatre access to all main-stage sessions on Saturday and Sunday *Special programming that is exlusively for 360 Attendes
+* Theatre access to all main-stage sessions on Saturday and Sunday
+* Special programming that is exlusively for 360 Attendes

 ### WDS Connect is brand-new.
 Come and help us make it a great experience!